zappar-xr/zapbox-xr-sdk/README.md

 Join us over on the [Zapbox Discord Server](https://discord.gg/5nEC8FRjef) if you need any help or just want to chat about Zapbox!

+## What's new in 0.5.0

+- Improvements to frame pacing for iOS 26.
+- HMD pose now reported in the center of the eyes as expected by Unity - previously it was reported at the position of the camera.
+- Removed the hardcoded expiry date.

 ## What's new in 0.4.0

 - Added automatic range calibration for analog trigger.